BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 4. The independently examined Accounts shall be made available to Members at least two days before the date of the Annual General Meeting, preferably with the agenda paper.

+5. Written minutes of General Meetings will be taken, with contributors to the meeting identified by name.
+The minutes will be made available to the membership within two weeks of the next Annual General Meeting.

 ### E. Nominations and Elections

 1. The Council shall appoint a Nominating Committee whose role shall be to secure the nomination of two candidates for each Council vacancy, subject to Statute E.2, and with a view to ensuring a balanced representation of fields of interest, geographical areas and the diversity of the BCA membership.
 The nominations should be accompanied by the written consent of the candidates and shall be sent to the Secretary by the nomination deadline.
 The Nominating Committee shall consist of 5 members, normally the Past-President of the BCA and one member from each of the BSG, CCG, IG and PCG groups.
 Terms of membership will be staggered over a 3-year cycle such that in one year the Past-President will be replaced and in the other years two of the other four members will be replaced.
 The Past-President will be limited to one 3-year term.
 Members of the nominating committee are not eligible for nomination to any position on BCA Council until after the AGM following the completion of their term on the committee.
 Current members of the BCA Council are not eligible to serve on the Nominating Committee.